-Kelley Fiske-Nielsen is a Partner with a practice bridging municipal planning and corporate law, including focus on environmental, administrative, and Aboriginal law.
+Kelley Fiske-Nielsen is a Partner with a practice bridging municipal planning and corporate law, including focus on environmental, administrative, and First Nations law.
 Kelley’s practice regularly involves: planning and development and appeals; environmental risks management, remediation and redevelopment; infrastructure, utilities and water supply strategies and transactions; consultation and collaboration; and, various lands or resources related planning documents and agreements including on behalf of or involving Indigenous governments or interests.

 With a background as a municipal subdivision and development officer and planner, Kelley is uniquely experienced in working within municipal/local administrations, councils, technical consultants, development applicants, regulators, appeal bodies and the Alberta Courts.